Sigmanor/vscode-chutes-quota/README.md

 4. Enter your Chutes.ai API token when prompted (input will be hidden for security)
 5. Optionally adjust the refresh interval in VSCode Settings

-### Alternative Setup (for existing users)

-If you previously had the token in settings, it will be automatically migrated to secure storage on first run.

 ## Configuration

 This extension contributes the following settings:

 * `chutesQuota.refreshInterval`: Auto-refresh interval in minutes (1-60, default: 5)

-**Note**: The API token is now stored securely and is no longer visible in settings.

 ## Commands